slerman12/Help-me/7-Ongoing.md

 “Ah, but in that case the policy mattered!
 Besides, you are the one on trial here, not me.”

+"You did much more than fall back on policy.
+You misrepresented my research, took as axiom that I hadn't satisfied all research requirements, and ignored the abundant on-email-record evidence against that."

+\<No reply\>

 “Who is Sam?” the rest of the congress asks.

 “He’s a PhD flunkee,” the Alderman decides with another firmest resolve